If you like a super flavorful, low carb, gluten free, high protein meal that’s easy to prepare, you’re going to love this Chicken Chesapeake recipe!

-We’ve got tender and juicy chicken breasts topped with succulent lump crab meat and drizzled with an Old Bay cream sauce that’ll knock your socks off.
-The combination of flavors is truly delicious, and it’s no surprise that Chicken Chesapeake is a summertime favorite on the East coast of the United States.
+It’s got tender, juicy chicken breasts topped with succulent lump crab meat and drizzled with an Old Bay cream sauce that’ll knock your socks off.

 This dish is casual enough for a backyard barbecue and fancy enough for a formal dinner party.
-The combination of flavors and textures can’t be beat.
-And with no fillers, flour or bread crumbs at all, you can feel good about indulging!
+The combination of flavors and textures can’t be beat!

 What is Chicken Chesapeake?

-Chicken Chesapeake is a classic Maryland dish that combines two of the state’s most beloved ingredients: chicken and crab.
 This mouthwatering dish is typically served as a main course and is perfect for a summer barbecue or a special dinner party.

-Ingredients for this Chicken Chesapeake Recipe
+Ingredients for Chicken Chesapeake

 - Boneless, skinless chicken breasts